-Packing for it All
+Packing for it all – Climates of Peru

 Peru’s climates vary to the extremes.
 From the northwestern coast’s sun-pounding humid heat to the freezing cold found at Lake Titicaca, travellers will encounter all forms of air and temperature.
 That being said, a backpacker doesn’t a carry a backpack for nothing!
 Here’s a genuine traveller’s list of things that will be necessary to handle the diverse climates of Peru.